lmb2/chatbots/Developer.md

     <br/><br/>

 - ### <b>Direct responses</b>
-    This part is all about handling behavior in case a specific response has been send last and the user replied something that should be handled in a different way.<br>
+    This part is all about handling behavior in case a specific response has been sent last and the user replied something that should be handled differently.<br>
     The dictionary with the required information looks like this:
     ```python
     direct_response_dict = {